 Per city ordinance, no more than four unrelated individuals can reside in a single-family home.

 Four friends living together are complying with the ordinance.
-Four siblings living together are also complying, but if an unrelated friend moved in, it would be a code violation.
 Students in violation of the “No More Than 4” city ordinance are subject to a fine of $452 per summons or citation.
 Students can be charged with a violation if:

 - The student is a signee on a lease that violates the city ordinance.